Rational emotive behavior therapy (REBT): definition, application, and effectivity

 9. Sleep problems

-Irrational thoughts are cognitively arousing, which may keep a person up and interrupt their sleeping pattern.
+Irrational thoughts are cognitively arousing, keeping a person up and interrupting their sleeping pattern.
 That being said, irrational beliefs and sleep problems are connected, and their relationship is a two-way street.
 One influences the other.
-For example, evidence shows that sleep-deprived persons suffer an increase in unwanted thoughts of almost 50% compared to people who get enough sleep.

 Since irrational beliefs play a big role in sleep problems, REBT teaches people how to avoid giving these thoughts attention.
 That way, these thoughts fail to exhibit a cognitively arousing effect that leads to insomnia and other sleep problems.
-This leads to improved sleep, which can, in turn, make a person more resilient to irrational thoughts.
+This leads to improved sleep, which, in turn, makes a person more resilient to irrational thoughts.

-Rational emotive behavior therapy also helps patients adopt habits that promote sound sleep.
-In other words, it’s not just about pinpointing irrational beliefs and changing them, but also about improving the overall quality of life.
+Rational emotive behavior therapy additionally helps patients adopt habits that promote sound sleep.
+In other words, it’s not just about pinpointing irrational beliefs and changing them, but improving one’s overall quality of life.
 Sleep improvement is easier to maintain that way.

 What is the process of Rational emotive behavior therapy?

 The process of rational emotive behavior therapy is simple since it’s a structured type of therapy.
-It can be divided into three phases – initial, middle, and final.
+It is divided into three phases – initial, middle, and final.

 Weeks five through eight are called the middle phase.
-Patients also have two sessions a week at this point.
+Patients have two sessions a week at this stage as well.
 During this phase, therapists work on strengthening the patients’ rational beliefs and reducing the intensity of irrational thoughts.
 They encourage and empower patients to understand the links between problems, especially those indicated by common irrational beliefs.

 How many sessions are required for REBT?

-The precise number of sessions required for REBT depends on the treated problem and its severity.
-Generally speaking, rational emotive behavior therapy is a relatively short-term treatment.
-In most cases, 10 to 20 sessions are necessary to accomplish treatment goals.
-Since every patient is different, the number of sessions may vary from one person to another.
+10 to 20 sessions are required for REBT, generally speaking.
+Rational emotive behavior therapy is a relatively short-term treatment.
+In most cases, this number of sessions are necessary to accomplish treatment goals.
+However, since every patient is different, the number of sessions vary from one person to another, and potentially depend on the treated problem and its severity.

 How is Rational emotive behavior therapy done?

 Rational emotive behavior therapy is done in individual sessions that usually last around 50 minutes.
-Sometimes group therapy is also performed, but individual sessions are the core of this treatment.
+Occasionally, group therapy is performed, but individual sessions are the core of this treatment.

 The therapist modifies the approach based on the specific needs of each patient.
-They may utilize several REBT techniques.
-These techniques include problem-solving, cognitive restructuring, and coping.
+They are likely to utilize several REBT techniques, including problem-solving, cognitive restructuring, and coping.

 Problem-solving techniques address the activating event (principle A).
 The main objectives of these techniques are to improve assertiveness, decision-making, problem-solving, conflict resolution, and social skills.